KUNALGHIMIRE/E-Commerce-Management-System/README.md

 - Backend returns JSON response
 - Frontend updates UI dynamically
 -
-**System Design
+## 🏗️ System Design

-The system follows a 3-tier architecture:
+The system is designed using a **3-tier architecture** to ensure scalability, modularity, and maintainability.

+---

-1️⃣ Presentation Layer (Frontend)
+### 1️⃣ Presentation Layer (Frontend)
-Built with React.js
+- React.js-based user interface
-Handles UI rendering and user interaction
+- Responsible for rendering UI components and handling user interactions
-Communicates with backend via REST APIs
+- Communicates with backend through RESTful APIs

+---

-2️⃣ Application Layer (Backend)
+### 2️⃣ Application Layer (Backend)
-Built using Flask (Python)
+- Flask (Python) backend server
-Handles authentication logic, cart management, and order processing Exposes RESTful API endpoints
+- Handles business logic such as authentication, cart operations, and order processing
+- Provides REST API endpoints for frontend communication

+---

-3️⃣ Data Layer (Database)
+### 3️⃣ Data Layer (Database)
-PostgreSQL database
+- PostgreSQL relational database
-Stores:
+- Manages persistent storage for:
-Users
+  - Users
-Products
+  - Products
-Cart items
+  - Cart items
-Orders
+  - Orders

-**API Communication**

-REST API-based architecture
+  -
+## 🔌 API Communication

+The application follows a **RESTful API architecture** for communication between frontend and backend.

+- REST-based architecture for scalable communication
-JSON used for request/response
+- JSON format used for all request and response data
-Stateless backend design
+- Stateless backend design to ensure scalability and simplicity

 ## 🔌 API Endpoints